Emily Coddington Williams: Early life and education

-Emily Matilda Coddington was born on October 21, 1873 in New York City; her parents were of well-off colonial stock.
+Coddington was born on October 21, 1873, in New York City; her parents were of well-off colonial stock.
 Her father, a lawyer, died in 1876, and she came to live in Midtown Manhattan with her mother and grandmother.
 She passed the entrance examination for Harvard University in 1891, allowing her to study at the Harvard Annex, a precursor to Radcliffe College.
 Instead, she went to the University of London from 1894 to 1896, and earned a bachelor's degree there.
 In 1898, Columbia University awarded her a master's degree in mathematics, minoring in mechanics and Greek, based on a thesis she wrote at the end of her studies in London concerning the history of determinants.

 She completed a Ph.D. at Columbia in 1905.
 Her dissertation, A Brief Account of the Historical Development of Pseudospherical Surfaces from 1827 to 1887, concerned the history of non-Euclidean geometry and the pseudosphere, also including material on a paper of Albert Victor Bäcklund on hyperbolic geometry, which she translated from Swedish into English.

 Beginning in 1909 Coddington studied law at New York University, gaining admission to the bar in 1912 and earning a law degree in 1913.
 Although Coddington did not become a professional mathematician or lawyer, she remained a lifelong member of the American Mathematical Society, and attended the 1908 and 1912 International Congresses of Mathematicians in England and Italy, respectively.